 Test procedure software

 In the previous chapter the full test rig setup requirements were outlined and details were given as to how the design of the rig met these requirements.
 This chapter will focus on the software designed to manage the testing sequence.
-An overview of how the LabVIEW was used to create the control software is given with details of how its main functions and how was designed to interface with the hardware.
-The results of this test are then presented in the following chapter.
-Initially a description of how the test procedure outlined in chapter 1 was divided in terms of software tasks
+An overview is given of how LabVIEW programming was used to create the control software with details of its main functions and how it was designed to interface with the hardware.
+Presented initially is a description of how the test procedure, outlined in chapter 1, was divided in terms of software tasks.

 Overview of LabVIEW software

-In order for the hardware, described in the previous chapter, to complete the test outlined in chapter 1 a control program was written in LabVIEW (Laboratory Virtual Instrument Engineering Workbench), a programming environment which allows the user to create programs using a graphical programmable language referred to as “G”.
+In order for the hardware described in the previous chapter to complete the test outlined in chapter 1 a control program was written in LabVIEW (Laboratory Virtual Instrument Engineering Workbench), a programming environment which allows the user to create programs using a graphical language referred to as “G”.
+The software was based on some previously available software for test rig control developed by Dr James Green, with modifications carried out by myself to include rig-specific issues.
 Each program created using LabVIEW is called a virtual instrument, VI, and consists of a front panel, used to interface with the user, and a block diagram which contains all of the code [3.1].
-The software communicates with the hardware using two national instrument DAQmx devices, the USB6009 and the USB6212, which allows the program to control the relay system, described in chapter 2, and the current demand as well as enabling it to record the battery’s voltage and current.
+The software communicates with the hardware using two NI DAQmx devices, the USB6009 and the USB6212, which allows the program to control the relay system and the current demand, as described in chapter 2, as well as enabling it to record the battery’s voltage and current.

 To create the test program, the requirements for the software were broken down into four main tasks, or ‘slave’ VIs: